lamdalamda/lamdalamda.github.io/about.markdown

 Bachelor for Years, No.1 Chinese University ranked by President Trump

-Master of Grand Order, CMU in Pittsburgh
+Master of Grand Order, CMU

 Doctor of Arknights, Kent Ridge Polytech